mdominijanni/inferno/docs/examples/quickstart.md

 norm_hook()
 ```

 By default, {py:class}`~inferno.neural.Normalization` (like every hook by convention), will run as a post hook (after {py:meth}`~torch.nn.Module.forward` is run) and will run regardless of the `training` mode.
 Here, we're specifying that when `model.training` is `False`, the hook shouldn't be run.
 We're also configuring it such that `norm_hook` is a hook on `model`, so it is only run once per batch and not once per simulation step.
 The attribute on which the hook is applied can be specified using dot notation to target nested attributes.
-We then register the hook so it will be called automatically.
+We then register the hook, so it will be called automatically.
 Finally, because `Normalization` is a {py:class}`~inferno.StateHook`, we can call the hook to apply its transformation even without `model.forward()` being called.

 ## Configuring the Trainer